tamarin-prover/tamarin-prover/src/009_advanced-features.md

 Integrated Preprocessor {#sec:integrated-preprocessor}
 -----------------------

-You can use the integrated preprocessor to activate or deactivate particular of your file.
+You can use the integrated preprocessor to include or exclude parts of your file.
 We use this mostly when we are interested in only a subset of lemmas.
 You do this by putting the relevant part of your file within an `#ifdef` block with a keyword `KEYWORD`